AmauryD/Arma_AC/README.md

 - Admins are excluded of the anti cheat analyse process .

 #### (class) chatCfg :
-- The list of admins UID , will activate the admin menu for admins .
-Please keep the "_SP_PLAYER_".
-- Admins are excluded of the anti cheat analyse process .
     * __remove_ip__
 	- remove the entered ip formats in chat bar.
     * __remove_url__
         - remove the urls sent in the chat bar.
     * __badWords__
 	- remove the listed bad words sent in the chat bar.

 #### badFiles :
 - The list of files checked on the mission start , will trigger if in this list .